Deployment Models and Services for Rook Ceph¶

 Floating Monitor (only in Duplex)¶

-A Floating monitor is possible and recommended on Duplex platforms.
-The monitor roams and is always allocated on the active controller.
+A floating monitor is supported and recommended on AIO-DX platforms.
+The monitor roams and is always allocated on the active controller, providing redundancy and improving stability.

 Note